Proven-Paradox/shaper-system/Handbook.md

 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 8 MP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
 Description: An unfocused barrage of projectiles covering an area.
 This can represent sustained submachine gun fire, a grenade, launching flechettes from a clockwork device, and the like.

-#### Ward
-Auxiliary [Elemental] [Fire/Ice/Earth/Sky/Light/Dark]
-Action: Minor
-Prerequisites: None
-Range: Long
-Targets: 1 Ally
-Cost: 1 MP
-Duration: Until used or combat ends
-Effect: You place a Ward on an ally.
-Any hostile Abilities of the Ward’s elemental type against an affected ally has its multiplier reduced by 1.
-Special: When you learn this Ability, you gain the [Elemental Attunement](#elemental-attunement) Lesson once.
-You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
-Description: A simple form of protection.
-This can represent a rune of protection, re-calibrating energy shields, banishing elemental spirits to deny foes needed energy, and similar defensive measures.

 ## Tier 2
 Tier 2 Abilities are available once you have reached Hero Tier 2.